cankutaskan/TraderDirect/README.md

 This is a sample .NET 8 project that demonstrates execution of the user trades. <br>

-This repo contains API project built with DDD pattern and a console application servers a message consumer.  <br>
+This repository contains an API project built using the DDD pattern and a console application that serves as a message consumer.  <br>

-Solution is completely containerized and can be build with provided commands below.
+The solution is fully containerized and can be built using the provided commands below.

 ## Steps